-Gastric antral vascular ectasia (GAVE), or watermelon stomach, is a rare condition that causes the stomach lining to bleed.
-The hallmark of the condition is red stripes on the stomach lining, which give the appearance of a watermelon.
+Gastric antral vascular ectasia (GAVE), or watermelon stomach, is a rare condition that causes the blood vessels in the stomach lining to weaken and bleed.
+Red stripes appear on the stomach lining, so that it resembles a watermelon.

 Although some people will experience no symptoms, others will feel tired and notice blood in their stool.

 Read on to learn more about watermelon stomach, including its symptoms, causes, and treatments.

 Watermelon stomach is a rare condition that affects a person’s stomach lining.
 It makes the blood vessels within the stomach lining fragile and likely to bleed.

 Research from 2019 notes that watermelon stomach is responsible for about 4% of non-variceal upper gastrointestinal bleeding.
 Non-variceal means that it is not due to varices, which are abnormally enlarged veins.

 When a person has watermelon stomach, vertical red stripes develop along the inside of their stomach.
 This makes the stomach lining look like the outside of a watermelon.